lmlg/tosc/docs/manual.md

   truly distributed way.

-* Ceph-backend (_tosc.CephBackend_): The most scalable backend available, this backend is only optionally built, in the presence of the _librbd_ and _librados_ libraries for Python.
+* Ceph-backend (_tosc.CephBackend_): The most scalable backend available, this one is only optionally built, in the presence of the _librbd_ and _librados_ libraries for Python.